 The New Forest National Park is an excellent place to enjoy outdoor recreation and various organisations provide recreation facilities, especially those that own or manage land.

 These range from car parks and visitor centres to waymarked walking trails and cycle routes.

 The National Park Authority helps in a range of ways, including accessing and providing additional funding and ‘signposting’ people to locations that best meet their needs and interests.

-The key forum for discussing overall strategic opportunities is the Recreation Management Strategy Steering Group which has representatives from the Forestry Commission, Hampshire County Council, National Park Authority, New Forest District Council, Natural England and the Verderers.
+The key forum for discussing overall strategic opportunities is the Recreation Management Strategy Steering Group which has representatives from Forestry England, Hampshire County Council, National Park Authority, New Forest District Council, Test Valley Borough Council, Natural England and the Verderers.
 There is also a wider Advisory Group and of course public consultation where appropriate.